danielsomerfield/apigee-tutorial/apigee-tutorial/3-write-your-service.md

 layout: tutorial
 tag: write-your-service-2
 ---
 We've set up the gradle project in [section 1](1-setup-build-scripts.html) and written an acceptance test in [section 2](2-write-your-acceptance-test.html).
-Now we being implementation.
+Now we begin implementation.

 Honestly, I did this part in a couple of steps.
 First I did a first cut with everything crammed into the main class but it left some rather difficult to test code, so I broke it into a three concerns: the main runtime entry point, the web request/response handling code, and the actual service logic.
 This makes the code considerably more testable--it seems a little overkill with a service that does so little, but now I can easily write unit tests for my business logic.